Functional limit theorems for the Multi-dimensional Elephant Random Walk: Connection to Pólya-type urns

 \section{Connection to Pólya-type urns}

 In this section we explain how to model the MERW with the help of Pólya-type urns.

-Imagine a discrete-time urn with balls of $2d$ colours or types.
-The composition of the urn at any time $n \in \mathbb{N}$ is specified by a $2d$-dimensional random vector $X_n=(X_n^1,X_n^2, \dots ,X_n^{2d})$, where the component $X_n^i$ counts the number of balls of type $i \in \{1, \dots ,2d\}$ present in the urn at time $n$.
-We restrict ourselves to initial (possibly random) configurations $X_1 = \xi$ for some (possibly random) vector $\xi = (\xi^1, \dots , \xi^{2d})$ taking values in $\{ \pm e_1, \dots , \pm e_d\}$.
-The dynamics of the urn are then given as follows: At any time $n \geq 2$ , we draw a ball uniformly at random from the urn, observe its type, put it back to the urn and add with probability $p$ a ball of the same type, or add a ball of the $2d-1$ remaining types each with probability $(1-p)/(2d-1)$.
-Finally, we update $X_n=(X_n^1, \dots , X_n^{2d})$ accordingly, such that $X_n$ describes the composition of the urn after the $(n-1)$st drawings.
-In light of this construction, we notice that the urn contains type or colour-coded information, in form of balls, of the steps taken by the MERW up until time $n$.
+Imagine a discrete-time urn with balls of $2d$ distinct colours.
+The composition of the urn at any time $n \in \mathbb{N}$ is specified by a $2d$-dimensional random vector $X_n=(X_n^1,X_n^2, \dots ,X_n^{2d})$, where each component $X_n^i$ counts the number of balls of colour $i \in \{1, \dots ,2d\}$ present in the urn at time $n$.
+We agree that $X_0=\mathbf{0} \in \mathbb{Z}^{2d}$, that is there are no balls of any colour present in the urn at time zero.
+Further, we restrict ourselves to the initial deterministic configuration $X_1 = (1,0, \dots , 0) \in \mathbb{Z}^{2d}$ meaning that we start the urn with exactly one ball of a certain colour.
+The dynamics of the urn are then given as follows: At any time $n \geq 2$ , we draw a ball uniformly at random from the urn, observe its colour, put it back to the urn and add with probability $p$ a ball of the same colour, or add a ball of the $2d-1$ remaining colour each with probability $(1-p)/(2d-1)$.
+Finally, we update $X_n=(X_n^1, \dots , X_n^{2d})$ accordingly, such that $X_n$ describes the composition of the urn after the $(n-1)$\textit{st} drawings.
+In light of this construction, we notice that the urn contains colour-coded information, in form of balls, of the steps taken by the MERW up until time $n$.

-The connection to the MERW model is remarkably simple: If $S_n$ denotes as before the position of the MERW started from zero at time zero, and initial position given by
+The connection to the MERW model is remarkably simple: If $S_n$ denotes the position of the MERW started from zero at time zero, then